joshbalfour/node-cognitive-services/README.md

     API_KEY: yourApiKey
 })

-/* Given a specific paragraph of text within a document, the Entity Linking Intelligence Service will recognize and identify each separate entity based on the context */ const body = {};
+const body = {}; // Given a specific paragraph of text within a document, the Entity Linking Intelligence Service will recognize and identify each separate entity based on the context

 entityLinking.linkEntity({,